Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films

 Finally, we note that the behaviour of the solitary rolling waves investigated in this work is, in general, different from that of paradigmatic material solitary waves on shallow water surfaces that are described by the Korteweg-De Vries (KdV) equation \cite{Kor95} and from a large class of optical solitary waves observed in nonlinear optical waveguides \cite{Kivshar_book}, where the properties of light can be described using the nonlinear Schr{\"o}dinger equation \cite{Kivshar_book} or Maxwell's equations \cite{Goo92}.
 Indeed, for example, while both solitary rolling waves and KdV solitary waves of higher amplitude travel faster than those of lower amplitude, the effect of merging exhibited by the rolling solitary waves is different from the interactions between two KdV pulses that are known to pass one through without losing their identity \cite{Zab65}.
 A similar observation was made previously for single falling liquid films in the work \cite{Gollub94}, and it was also theoretically shown in \cite{Ker94} that in a physically relevant scenario of liquid films flowing along a vertical circular fibre there exists a critical film thickness above which solitary wave pulses can merge via inelastic-like interactions.
 While the behaviour of solitary waves in the two-layer film systems is even more complex than in single films, it is plausible that such systems could be used to predict and understand the physics of the break up of films into a periodic array of droplets, which is a phenomenon that is important in many technological processes \cite{Que90}.
-It is also plausible that a complex dynamical behaviour of solitary waves in the two-layer systems could be used in the emergent field of physical reservoir computing, where solitary waves have been shown to provide functionality that can be used to mimic digital machine learning systems \cite{RC_book, Sil21}.